lamhq/tech-notes/pages/software-engineering/design/ood/inheritance.md

 Polymorphism: allowing you to use a child class object wherever a parent class object is expected

-## Disadvantages
+## Limitations

-### Complex Hierarchies

-Complex class hierarchies that are difficult to understand and manage.
+**A subclass can't reduce the interface of the superclass**.
+You have to implement all abstract methods of the parent class even if you won't be using them (inappropriate behaviors).

+**Behavior in subclass must be compatible with the base one**.
+It's important because objects of the subclass may be passed to any code that expects objects of the superclass and you don't want that code to break.

+**Subclasses are tightly coupled to superclasses**.
+Changes in the superclasses class can have unintended effects on the subclasses, making the code harder to maintain.

+**Trying to reuse code through inheritance can lead to creating parallel inheritance hierarchies**.
+Inheritance usually takes place in a single dimension.
+But whenever there are two or more dimensions, you have to create lots of class combinations, bloating the class hierarchy to a ridiculous size.

+**Complex Hierarchies**.
 As the hierarchy grows, it becomes harder to trace the flow of the program and understand the relationships between classes.

-### Tight Coupling

-Changes in the parent class can have unintended effects on the child classes, making the code harder to maintain.

-Inheritance enforces a rigid structure.
-Once a class hierarchy is established, it can be challenging to make changes without affecting the entire hierarchy.

-## Limited Flexibility

-Inheritance is one form of extension, but it doesn't always lead to the most flexible or maintainable designs.

-When inheriting behavior by subclassing, that behavior is set statically at compile time, and all subclasses must inherit the same behavior (it can be a problem when a behavior isn't appropriate for some subclasses).

 ## When not to use?

 Inheritance should not be used when:
 - Code reuse is not achievable.
 Behaviors keeps changing across subclasses
-- Behaviors of some classes are the same but different with the others, lead to code duplication.
-- We may add functionality to the base class that isn't appropriate for some of the subclasses.
+- There're some behaviors to the base class that aren't appropriate for some of the subclasses.

 When a behavior is inapproriate for subclasses, it can be overriden (to do *nothing*, for example), but it leads to:
 - Hard to gain knowledge of subclass behaviors: *which class support the behavior or not?*